Korean War Project

 Entry: 65836

-WHERE YOU THERE THAT DAY
+Subject: WHERE YOU THERE THAT DAY

-ED CRAYS SR. wrote on May 30, 2008
+Ed Crays SR. wrote on May 30, 2008

 Comments: My uncle Second Lieutenant Crays was a member of the 71st Signal Service Battalion, U.S. Army.
 On June 30, 1950, he was a passenger in a C-54D Skymaster transport from the 22nd Troop Carrier Squadron, 374th Troop Carrier Wing.
 While on the ground at Suwon Airfield (K-13), South Korea, the aircraft was destroyed by a North Korean bombing strike.
 All 23 on board were killed.